 Hardiness:

-Their hardiness makes them perfect for different types of climates and environmental conditions.
+Their hardiness makes them well-suited for various climates and environmental conditions.

 Sound:

-These birds have soft and cooing sounds, making them a more suitable option for people who raise them, like pets and people living in urban areas.
+These birds produce soft, cooing sounds, making them a more suitable option for people who raise them as pets, particularly those living in urban areas.

-They are supposed to be fairly quiet and make nearly no noise compared to Sebright, Sicilian Buttercup, Wyandotte, and more like these.
+They are supposed to be fairly quiet and make nearly no noise compared to Sebright, Sicilian Buttercup, Wyandotte, and other similar breeds.

 Longevity:

-They typically have a lifespan between 5 to 10 years.
+They typically have a lifespan between 5 and 10 years.
 A nutritious diet, regular checkups, and environmental needs contribute to their longevity.

 Temperament:

-They have calm temperaments and are not aggressive even if they are on your lap.
-They are well known for their calm and friendly Temperament.
+They have calm temperaments and are not aggressive, even when on your lap.
+They are well known for their relaxed and friendly Temperament.

 Good Foragers: